 #4 – INJURY PREVENTION

-During a heavy back squat, we’re asking the joints to move through a natural range of motion.
+During a heavy squat, we’re asking the joints to move through a natural range of motion.
 This assists with not only building strength, but increases flexibility and improves neurological connection.

 Building a neurological connection simply means focusing on specific muscles you want to activate in an exercise.
 In doing so, you will be able to increase the number of muscle fibers recruited during each contraction.